gomsang/AndroidEasyForm/README.md

 EasyLab.TextEmptyValidator()
 EasyLab.EmailValidator()
 EasyLab.TextLengthValidator(minlength, maxlength)
-EasyLab.TextSameValidator(this@YourForm, first-form, twin-form /*Usually this field should be the field where the validator is applied.*/)
+EasyLab.TextSameValidator(first-form, twin-form /*Usually this field should be the field where the validator is applied.*/)
 ```